kmccarp/js8-recorder/README.md

 - JS8Call with TCP API enabled
 - tkinter (included with Python on Windows, `sudo apt install python3-tk` on Linux)
 - openpyxl (for Excel export)
-- matplotlib (optional, for map display)
+- tkintermapview (optional, for interactive map display)
-- cartopy (optional, for map backgrounds with coastlines/borders)

 ## Installation